pombredanne/centidb/docs/index.rst

     :ref:`Secondary Index Management <indices>`

-        Secondary indices can be defined on data directly in Python syntax.
+        Secondary indices can be expressed directly as simple Python functions.
-        Indices are automatically updated as records are added, deleted, and modified from the main collection.
+        Corresponding index records are automatically updated as records are added, deleted, and modified from a collection.

     :ref:`Order-preserving Tuple Encoding <keys>`